spencertipping/bipolar/neurotransmitters.md

-# Part 2: background reading on neurotransmitters and metabolism
+# Background reading on neurotransmitters and metabolism
 Here's a list of Wikipedia and pubmed articles I found to be most helpful when designing a treatment strategy for my bipolar symptoms.
 Again, not authoritative or complete, just some starting points I used to figure things out.